Tymlez/guardian-policies/README.md

 ## Scope 3 data

-TYMLEZ supports the inclusion of Scope 3 data, however this is not currently included in the provided schema, we instead suggest that the inclusion of Scope 3 data is done as pre-calculated external carbon data which fits the dMRV model more than the usual form-based process.
+TYMLEZ supports the inclusion of Scope 3 emissions data, however this is not currently included in the provided schema.
+We instead integrate with partners to support the inclusion of Scope 3 data as external carbon data which fits the dMRV model more than the usual form-based process.

 ## IWA Voluntary Ecological Markets (VEM)